 Orchard Cottage is one of two stone-built barn conversions that have been sympathetically restored at Sadler House Farm.
 This excellent Goathland cottage with parking has original features such as exposed wood beams and stonework.
 The quirk here at Orchard cottage is that the layout is upside down; the bedrooms are on the ground floor while the living area on the first floor is accessed by a hand crated spiral staircase.
 The property also benefits from an orchard garden in which you can relax and watch the steam trains roll by on those lush summer evenings.

 The Long Barn

 The Long Barn is the larger of the two properties at Sadler House Farm, with four bedrooms and sleeping eight.
 The Long Barn has been carefully and lovingly converted to provide a very special Goathland cottage indeed.
-This fantastic Yorkshire holiday home benefits form underfloor heating and a wonderful Travertine, perfect for those cosy nights in.
-This stunning detached stone built holiday cottage in Goathland is an excellent choice for those seeking a luxury stay in the North York Moors.
+This fantastic Yorkshire holiday home benefits from underfloor heating and a wonderful Travertine, perfect for those cosy nights in.
+This stunning detached stone-built holiday cottage in Goathland is an excellent choice for those seeking a luxury stay in the North York Moors.

 Once the home of the fictional character ‘Claude Jeremiah Greengrass’, Brow House Farm Campsite is a great option for those seeking an outdoor adventure for their Yorkshire holiday.
-Located just outside the village of Goathland Brow House Farm Campsite is just a few minutes trek to the local pub, Mallyan Spout.
-With 60 pitches available March to November this Goathland campsite is a great choice for the hikers, bikers and a night under the stars.
+Located just outside the village of Goathland, Brow House Farm Campsite is just a few minutes trek to the local pub, Mallyan Spout.
+With 60 pitches available from March to November, this Goathland campsite is a great choice for hikers, bikers and a night under the stars.